wvwa25/SWE-3643-Fall2024-Project/README.md

 ## Reviewing Unit Test Coverage

-Using JUnit test cases, 100% line and branch coverage was achieved for the logic module (package *calculatorApp.logic*).
+Using comprehensive unit test cases, 100% line and branch coverage was achieved for the logic module (package *calculatorApp.logic*).
 A screenshot of the coverage report from IntelliJ coverage plugin is shown below.

 ![Coverage](assets/Coverage.png)